thirdset/ThirdSetMauticTimingBundle/README.md

 The ThirdSetMauticTimingBundle is a [Mautic](http://www.mautic.org) plugin that allows you to set a cron timing expression on any Campaign action events (such as a "Send Email" action).

 ### Purpose
 For example, you could add a cron expression that only allows sending on weekdays during working hours in New York.

-When Mautic goes to perform the action, the cron expression is evaluated against the current time.
-The email is only sent if the current time matches the cron expression.
-If it doesn't match, Mautic will try it again (during successive runs of the trigger action) until it matches.
+### Compatibility
+This plugin has been tested with up to v2.2.1 of Mautic.

 ### Features
  * Adds the full ability of cron syntax to your campaign actions allowing you to only send emails at certain times.